UPSC Exam > UPSC Notes > History for UPSC CSE > UPSC Previous Year Questions (Prelims): The Delhi Sultanate

 FAQs on UPSC Previous Year Questions (Prelims): The Delhi Sultanate - History for UPSC CSE

-1. What was the Delhi Sultanate?
+1. What were the main dynasties that ruled during the Delhi Sultanate?

 3. What were the major achievements of the Delhi Sultanate?